Contents

 Find the dashboard in Course Creator

-To access the dashboard, you will need organisation admin, author or facilitator permission in Course Creator.
-Anyone with these permissions can select the facilitation tab in the top right of a course run and the facilitation dashboard within it.
+Organisation admins and course Authors can select the facilitation tab in the top right of a course run and the facilitation dashboard within it.

 You can also add /facilitation to your course's URL.